 I suffered from depression most of my life.
 It's a serious thing living in a dark space..
 Ppl may never know..— iamTPH (@Patton_Mountain) October 10, 2016

 Depression: it could feel as small as a mustard seed one day and as big as storm cloud the next I'm just tired of fighting it #YouGoodMan— D.e.n.n.y (@Ovo_Denny) October 7, 2016

 Takes courage to come clean and seek help.
 But once you do, you find out how many others share the same fears and will help #YouGoodMan— Fulldog (@PaulFulldog) October 7, 2016

-I’ve said variations of this many times before, specifically on Facebook and specifically after Robin Williams committed suicide, and I’m definitely not saying anything that The Bloggess hasn’t said before and a lot more eloquently but: depression lies.
+I’ve said variations of this many times before, specifically on Facebook and specifically after Robin Williams died by suicide, and I’m definitely not saying anything that The Bloggess hasn’t said before and a lot more eloquently but: depression lies.
 It always has, it always will, and nothing that it tells you is ever worth listening to.

 Depression is a liar that will tell you that no one loves you, no one appreciates you, and that your life isn’t even worth living.
 And when you’re a Black man, depression will tell you all of those things and so much more.

 Depression will tell you that that it’s a problem only White people deal with, that it’s “just some White-people shit” and therapy is just as pointless and is not meant for you.

 Depression will tell you that you’re being weak and that you should be stronger instead of being so sad all the damn time.